shahirmijan/CameraV2.4/README.md

 ADB installed installed onto the PC (if you chose to install the application via USB cable)

 # Running the code (secure method):
-Downloaded and install the OpenCV module onto Android Studio.
+- Downloaded and install the OpenCV module onto Android Studio.
 There are various methods online to help with this.
-Create a new android studio project.
+- Create a new android studio project.
-Download all the files in project repositories and replace the your project files with the downloaded repositories files.
+- Download all the files in project repositories and replace the your project files with the downloaded repositories files.
-To test and run the application you can either build an apk out of the code (longer but easier) or you can run the application throuhg ADB via USB connection between your phone and the PC.
+- To test and run the application you can either build an apk out of the code (longer but easier) or you can run the application throuhg ADB via USB connection between your phone and the PC.

 Built With Android Studio, Eclipse (debugging and testing only) and the OpenCV framework

 This version of the application is Vision X 1.0

+# Tool / Languages / Framworks used:
+- Java
+- OpenCv
+- Android Studio
+- CSS
+- XML
+- Android OS Framework

 # Author
 Shahir Miah Mijan